kdoore/1335GitBook/functions.md

         // body code of a function
         return returnValue
     }

     ```

-For an example function that adds an `int` and a `float` values, the function syntax is
+For an example function that adds 2 `int`   values, the function syntax is

 - **function definition:** `the full code specification of a function.`
 -   **function name:** `addNumbers`